Freewheeling unicycles - The future?

 Do I need to do anything else to make this work?

-Yes, if using a standard frame designed for 42mm bearings then you will either need bearing shims (sold by UDC), or replacement bearings (17x42x12 - often available on eBay).
+If you’re using a standard frame designed for 42mm bearings (designed for ISIS or Q-Axle hubs) then for all of the square taper hubs you will either need 1mm bearing shims (sold by UDC), or replacement bearings (17x42x12 - often available on eBay).

 What cranks, at what length?